ferraric/Computational-Intelligence-Lab-2020/README.md

 python mains/bert.py -c configs/bert.json
 ```

 The scores provided in the report were the average across runs with 5 different random seeds.
-The random seeds we used were [0, 1, 2, 3, 4], they were set via the config option "random_seed".
+The random seeds we used were [0, 1, 2, 3, 4], they were set via the config option `random_seed`.

 ### BERTweet
 For the ablation study, we ran 3 models: